PauWol/PicoCore/docs/about.md

 # About PicoCore

+!!! abstract

-> The story behind PicoCore: evolution, lessons learned, and the drive to make something that actually works.
+        The story behind PicoCore: evolution, lessons learned, and the drive to make something that actually works.

 ---